FT Profile of Fidelity Investments: Culture, History, and Future Prospects as Primary Brokerage

 Finally, the last income component of my portfolio comes from interest from bonds and cash.
 Vanguard Short-Term Treasury ETF (VGSH) and Schwab US TIPS ETF (SCHP) are example holdings, with the actual amount varying with the prevailing interest rates, the real rates on TIPS, and the current rate of inflation.

 In dividend investing circles, there is a metric called yield on cost, which is calculated by dividing the current dividend by the original purchase price.
-In other words, while my portfolio yield today is 2.61%, that is because the current market price is also a lot higher.
-The yield-on-cost based on say 10 years ago, may be on the order of 5% or so.
-2.61% may not seem like a lot today, but as you watch it grow it feels very powerful.
+In other words, while my portfolio yield today is 2.53%, that is because the current market price is also a lot higher.
+My yield based on my portfolio value from 10 years ago (October 2015) is over 5%.

 During the accumulation stage, your time is better spent focusing on earning potential via better career moves, improving your skillset, networking, and/or looking for asymmetrical (unlimited upside, limited downside) entrepreneurial opportunities where you have an ownership interest.

-MMB Portfolio Asset Allocation & Performance – 2025 Q2 Update
+MMB Portfolio Asset Allocation & Performance – 2025 Q3 Update

-I try to limit checking my portfolio to once a quarter, and this is my 2025 Q2 update that includes our combined 401k/403b/IRAs and taxable brokerage accounts but excludes our house and side portfolio of self-directed investments.
+Here is my 2025 3rd Quarter portfolio update that includes all our combined 401k/403b/IRAs and taxable brokerage accounts but excludes our house and small side portfolio of self-directed investments.
 Following the concept of skin in the game, the following is not a recommendation, but a sharing of our actual, imperfect DIY portfolio.

 “Never ask anyone for their opinion, forecast, or recommendation.
 Just ask them what they have in their portfolio.” – Nassim Taleb